weecology/EvergladesWadingBird/README.md

 ```
 python Zooniverse/predict.py
 ```
-This will run the everglades bird detector on all files in /orange/ewhite/everglades/2021 and save predicted bird locations to /orange/ewhite/everglades/predictions.
+This will run the everglades bird detector on all selected files in /orange/ewhite/everglades/2021 and save predicted bird locations to /orange/ewhite/everglades/predictions.
+A subset of sites can be selected using the find_files() function.
 An aggregate .shp of all bird detections is written this repo at

 ```
 App/Zooniverse/data/PredictedBirds.shp